nus-cs2103-AY2223S2/tp/docs/team/lennoxtr.md

 #### Tag/ Untag Feature

 **Originally**, the user could only apply tags to a newly added person, as well as removing tags by editing that person.
 As AB3 is adapted to a lecture content tracker, the old tagging system is no longer suitable.
 Students may label modules, lectures, or videos according to their own needs as they study.
-They may also want to have a separate tag and untag command for fear of making unwanted change to the module, lecture, or video

 **Enahancements** made were modification to the tagging feature of AB3 to allow the user to add and remove multiple tags at the same time from modules, lectures, and video, while making sure that each tag is only applied once.
 Tagging and untagging can be done after the module/ lecture/ video is added to the tracker so that user can use the tag to categorize and organize the studying content effectively.